portwatcher/rust-s3-cdn/README.md

 This project can save your money by two means:

 - This project can reduce the requests and traffic to s3 comparing to returning signed url directly to the clients.
-- This project can increase fetch speed when you deploy it near to users while getting rid of cloudfront
+- This project can increase fetch speed when you deploy it near to users while getting rid of cloudfront fees

 ## caveats